armbian/documentation/docs/Hardware_Allwinner_overlays.md

 # Device Tree overlays

-Most in-circuit and GPIO based interfaces (SPI, I2C, I2S, ...) don't have a mechanism for detecting and identifying devices connected to the bus, so Linux kernel has to be told explicitly about the device and its configuration details.
+Most in-circuit and GPIO based interfaces (SPI, I2C, I2S, UART, ...) don't have a mechanism for detecting and identifying devices connected to the bus, so Linux kernel has to be told explicitly about the device and its configuration details.

 While Device Tree is a way of describing hardware configuration to the kernel, Device Tree overlays are a way for modifying the DT